THE MISTAKES, THE LESSONS, THE TRIUMPH

 ROCK BOTTOM

-When the pain of feeling like he let his family down became insufferable, he sought relief in unhealthy coping mechanisms, ultimately leading to an addiction that went unnoticed by everyone around him.
-Despite having a degree in Healthy Lifestyle Management he was unable to acknowledge the issues in himself that he had been trying to prevent and heal in other athletes.
-After hitting rock bottom, Kaleb was aided by the help of two former nba players in recovery who knew the struggles ahead in pursuit of turning his pain into purpose.
+When the pain of feeling like he let his family down became insufferable, Kaleb turned to unhealthy coping mechanisms, eventually falling into an addiction that went unnoticed by everyone around him.
+Despite actively helping athletes navigate their own struggles—he couldn’t recognize the very issues unfolding within himself.
+After hitting rock bottom, he was guided by two former NBA players in recovery—men who understood the uphill battle of turning pain into purpose

 PAIN INTO PURPOSE